PDA Health and Social Care Supervision (Distance Learning)

 - supervise staff to assess and manage risks to health and wellbeing.

-Successful completion of this PDA may lead to opportunities for employment in a more senior role.
-It may also lead to the candidate being able to gain access to a range of other related health and social services qualifications.
+Successful completion of this PDA may lead to opportunities for jobs in a more senior role.
+It may also lead to you being able to gain access to a range of other related health and social services qualifications.

 Entry requirements (minimum)